National-Digital-Twin/integration-architecture-documentation/README.md

 [Glossary of terms, definitions and abbreviations](https://github.com/National-Digital-Twin/integration-architecture-documentation/blob/main/glossary.md)

 ## IA Node Repositories
-Here is a list of repositories related to the IA Node that you will find useful for setting up your IA Node.
+Here is a list of repositories you will find useful for setting up your own IA Node.
  |   Repository         |     Description                        | Additional Information |
 |------------|-----------------------------|---------|
 | [aws-integration-testing](https://github.com/National-Digital-Twin/aws-integration-testing)    |      This repository contains the codebase for testing integration between AWS and GitHub.                 |      -   |        |             |